hanishkvc/prgs-sdr-kspecanal/README.rst

         display.
 Based on your situation, you may be able to increase this value, and still not lose any value.

+        NOTE: pltCompress/pltCompressHM of raw or conv will ignore xRes. xRes is used mainly when Max or Min or Avg is used wrt pltCompress[HM].

 pltHighsNumMarkers <int>

         Default: 5; Control how many markers should be shown in the plot, wrt